BennettDixon/sleep_tracker_full_stack/README.md

 ## welcome.

 Welcome to my demo for the take home challenge!
 It uses `docker` & `docker-compose` to make your life for setting it up extremely easy.
-These are the only dependencies you need for this projject.
+These are the only dependencies you need for this project.

-Head over to
+Head over to one of these links
-[mac](https://docs.docker.com/docker-for-mac/install/) or [windows](https://docs.docker.com/docker-for-windows/install/) to grab a copy of docker if you don't have these utilities already.
+([mac link](https://docs.docker.com/docker-for-mac/install/) or [windows link](https://docs.docker.com/docker-for-windows/install/)) to grab a copy of docker if you don't have these utilities already.

 Depending on your OS you may have to install compose seperately, if that's the case head [here](https://docs.docker.com/compose/install/).